iamvikash28/-Customer-Segmentation-Dashboard-Power-BI/README.md

 ---
 ## 📦 Data Source

-The `SegmentData.csv` contains 7 rows (one per segment) with the following fields:
+The `segments_labeled.csv` contains 7 rows (one per segment) with the following fields:

 | Field | Description |
 |---|---|